We’ve made a few terminology changes. You’ll see these changes across the Mac app and the web app, as well as on our website and in our documentation.

 - Previously you would create a Sketch for Teams in the web app to share projects and designs with others.
 We now call this a Workspace.
 Likewise, Cloud Documents are now Workspace documents

 - SK3/legacy licenses were the primary way to purchase Sketch.
-Now, we refer to them as Mac-only licenses and they come with a year of Mac app updates and an optional renewal, but don’t include any other benefits.
+Now, we refer to them as legacy Mac-only licenses and they are no longer for sale.
+The best way to use Sketch today is with a subscription which, beside the Mac app, includes shared online document storage, developer handoff and much more.

 Can’t find your answer?